 Matthew 28:18 And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.
 28:19 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: 28:20 Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
 Amen.

-The apostle Paul also knew that it was important to teach faithful men so that they, too, could go forth and teach others therefore enabling the whole Ekklesia to grow and thrive; and to be prepared to rule and teach in God’s kingdom.
+The apostle Paul also knew that it was important to teach faithful men so that they, too, could go forth and teach others thereby enabling the whole Ekklesia to grow and thrive; and to be prepared to rule and teach in God’s kingdom.

 2 Timothy 1:13 Hold fast the form of sound words, which thou hast heard of me, in faith and love which is in Christ Jesus.
 1:14 That good thing which was committed unto thee keep by the Holy Ghost which dwelleth in us.